bankh/CatalogBank/readMe.md

 </div>

 __Accompanying dataset to the Paper(s)__
-__Part 1-__ [CatalogBank: A Structured and Interoperable Catalog Dataset with a Semi-Automatic Annotation Tool DocumentLabeler for Engineering System Design](https://doi.org/10.1145/3685650.3685665) as presented in [ACM DocEng'24](https://www.documentengineering.org/doceng2024/program).
+__Part I-__ [CatalogBank: A Structured and Interoperable Catalog Dataset with a Semi-Automatic Annotation Tool DocumentLabeler for Engineering System Design](https://doi.org/10.1145/3685650.3685665) as presented in [ACM DocEng'24](https://www.documentengineering.org/doceng2024/program).
 **Abstract:** In the realm of document engineering and Natural Language Processing (NLP), the integration of digitally born catalogs into product design processes presents a novel avenue for enhancing information extraction and interoperability.
 This paper introduces CatalogBank, a dataset developed to bridge the gap between textual descriptions and other data modalities related to engineering design catalogs.
 We utilized existing information extraction methodologies to extract product information from PDF-based catalogs to use in downstream tasks to generate a baseline metric.
 Our approach not only supports the potential automation of design workflows but also overcomes the limitations of manual data entry and non-standard metadata structures that have historically impeded the seamless integration of textual and other data modalities.
 Through the use of DocumentLabeler, an open-source annotation tool adapted for our dataset, we demonstrated the potential of CatalogBank in supporting diverse document-based tasks such as layout analysis and knowledge extraction.
 Our findings suggest that CatalogBank can contribute to document engineering and NLP by providing a robust dataset for training models capable of understanding and processing complex document formats with relatively less effort using the semi-automated annotation tool DocumentLabeler.

 <div align="center">